mroth/sseserver/README.md

 Namespace Nesting
 -----------------
-As per `$VERSION`, a client can subscribe to a parent namespace.
+A client can subscribe to a parent namespace.
 E.g. a subscription to `/pets` will receive messages broadcast to both `/pets/dogs` and `/pets/cats`.